Octavius-Dante/Arthelais/ex_1/Readme.md

 <h2>What is JS</h2>
 <p>
-JS stands for Java Script, it is teh browser's programming lanaguage
+JS stands for Java Script, it is the browser's programming lanaguage
 </p>

 </body>